-U.S. President Barack Obama says he has not made a final decision on a response to an alleged chemical weapons attack in Syria, but he says he is considering a "limited, narrow act."
+U.S. President Barack Obama says he has not made a final decision on a response to the alleged chemical weapons attack in Syria, but he says he is considering a "limited, narrow act."

-The president commented on Friday, shortly after Secretary of State John Kerry said the U.S. intelligence community had "high confidence" in a report indicating the Syrian government carried out a poison gas attack last week.
+U.S. Secretary of State John Kerry said Friday the U.S. intelligence community had "high confidence" in a report indicating the Syrian government carried out a poison gas attack last week.

-Kerry says the evidence, presented in a declassified version of a report on Friday, shows more than 1,400 Syrians were killed in the attack near Damascus, including at least 426 children.
+Kerry said the evidence, presented in a declassified version of a report, shows more than 1,400 Syrians were killed in the attack near Damascus, including at least 426 children.

-Kerry says the intelligence report includes intercepted communications in which a senior Syrian official confirms the poison gas attack.
+Kerry said the intelligence report includes intercepted communications in which a senior Syrian official confirms the poison gas attack.

-Kerry did not indicate when President Barack Obama would make a decision.
+Kerry did not indicate when President Obama would make a decision.

 Kerry said history would judge the U.S. "extraordinarily harshly" if it "turned a blind eye to a dictator's wanton use of weapons of mass destruction."